Michigan Dog Bite Lawyer

 • Explaining your rights and legal options in Michigan

-• Proving legal the negligence of the dog’s owner
+• Proving legally the negligence of the dog’s owner

 • Gathering evidence like police reports, animal control citations, and veterinarian assessments